Downhill from Everywhere

 Downhill from Everywhere is the fifteenth studio album by American singer-songwriter Jackson Browne.
 It was released by Inside Recordings on July 23, 2021, and is Browne's first album of new material in seven years.
 It was nominated for a 2022 Grammy Award in the Best Americana Album category.
+The album title, and title track lyrics, were inspired by Captain Charles Moore.